KEINOS/go-utiles/util/README.md

 func HashStruct(input interface{}, lenHash int) (string, error)
 ```

-GetHashStruct returns the hash value of the input struct with the given length\.
+HashStruct returns the hash value of the input struct with the given length\.

 Note that the hash value is only for change detection purposes and NOT to detect falsification\.